 It all started on one of my regular Sunday ride out’s with a group of friends.

-We’re a mixed bunch – I’m the youngest, then there’s probably a 20-year jump to a few blokes in their 50’s.
-Then there are a few older ones who are well into their 60’s and 70’s.
+We’re a mixed bunch.
+I’m the youngest, then there’s probably a 20-year jump to a few blokes in their fifties.
+Then there are a few older ones who are well into their sixties and seventies.

 Some of us are working-class from up north, and a few are middle-class folks from down south.

-There are architects, physios, tattooists, civil servants, police officers, and those who worked in sales; most of them retired from whatever professional they hail from.
+There are architects, physios, tattooists, civil servants, police officers, and those who worked in sales – most of them retired from whatever profession they hail from.

 The Obligatory Bacon Butty

-It was during our bacon butty stop that a conversation started surrounding the motorcycle wave.
+A conversation started surrounding the motorcycle wave during our bacon butty stop.
 And I was surprised at the variety in opinion over what I assumed was quite a trivial matter.